Bioinspired Communication & Ethics

 In-Class Activities (80 min)

-CATME midterm reflection (~15 min): By this point, students have completed 1–2 formative CATME evaluations.
-Teams review their anonymized feedback.
-Discussion prompt: Where did your self-rating differ from peer ratings?
+CATME midterm reflection (~10 min): By this point, students have completed 1–2 formative CATME evaluations.
+Brief team huddle: where did your self-rating differ from peer ratings?
 What specific change will you make for the second half of the semester?
-Share your reflection goals with your team.

-Drafting a contribution plan (~30 min): Using the Field Guide’s “Prenup for Scientists” as a template, teams draft a contribution and authorship plan for the final project.
-Specify: who leads each section, how to handle unequal contributions, and how to resolve credit disagreements.
+Drafting the Contribution Plan (~20 min): Using the Field Guide’s “Prenup for Scientists” template, teams draft a contribution and authorship plan for the final project.
+Specify: who leads each section, how to handle unequal contributions, and how to resolve credit disagreements before they happen.

 Deliverable